Fort Leonard Wood is an unusual backdrop for a love story — unless you are Donald and Nicole Van Velzer.

 “The HOH Corporate Fellowship Program is giving us a great foundation,” said LaQuai Knoble, an airman who is participating in the program with her husband, who is also active duty.
 “It’s allowing us to get our feet wet in the civilian world and making our transitions not as stressful.”

 After a combined 43 years of service, LaQuai Knoble and her husband Jared are planning to retire from the Air Force this year.
-They have been married for 15 years and are currently stationed at Nellis Air Force Base, Nev.
+They have been married for 15 years and are currently stationed at Nellis Air Force Base, Nevada.
 LaQuai said they’ve been planning for their retirement for the past two years and decided to apply to the Corporate Fellowship Program together.
-Now, they are analyst fellows at Caesars Palace in Las Vegas.
+Now, they are IT system analyst fellows at Caesars Palace in Las Vegas.

 “We are excited that we are able to retire together and use the corporate fellowship together,” LaQuai said.